One of the most critical insights to create a financially free life you love is to spend less

 The message said, “To live a happy life, spend less.”
 I had to laugh.

 The cost per night for this room was more than most peoples’ mortgage payment!
 Even though I wasn’t paying for my room, I was sure many of the guests were.
-I wondered what the other guests’ reaction was when they read the “Spend Less” message.
+I wondered what the reaction other guests’ were when they read the “Spend Less” message.
 While I agreed with the message and know firsthand that “Spending Less” is an important secret to financial freedom, I was also blown away that a hotel of this caliber would share such a message.
 I couldn’t help but wonder if the person providing the “Life Secrets” messages to their guests had read them.

 Not only is the “Spend Less” advice important to live a happy life, it is also a critical millionaire insider secret to create a financially free life you love.
 In order to “Spend Less” you first need to figure out what you are spending your money on.